SysKitTeam/docs-spdockit/spdockit-spo/office-365-groups-and-onedrive/office-365-management-wizard.md

 If you chose Remove user/s from all groups - in the first step, Group Selection subsection will be disabled.

 4. __Preview step__ will show you changes before executing them.
 Click Next.
-5. The last step shows user the changes that were made.
+5. The last step shows the user the changes that were made.
 If some errors have occurred they will be displayed here.
 It is possible to save this log to disk as a .txt file using Save Log button.
-In addition, SPDocKit will create Event Log entry in custom SPDocPerm event log.
+In addition, SPDocKit will create an Event Log entry in custom SPDocPerm event log.
 There will be information about changes that were made as well as who made those changes.

 ### Members wizard
 -will add or remove members from Office 365 Teams and Groups